achankra/platform-roi/README.md

 The calculator is based on methodologies from the book *Effective Platform Engineering* and real-world implementation data from Platformetrics.

+Don't want to use the hosted UI?
+[Platform ROI Model Live](https://platformetrics.com/platform-roi.html) Want to run this on your Claude?
+Try our new [Platform ROI MCP server](https://github.com/achankra/platform-roi/tree/main/mcp-server)

 ---

 ## 📂 Project Structure